ErwanLent/FailBone-Android/README.md

 FailBone-Android
 ================

 A fun app made at a miniature hackathon.
-FailBone makes a tromone sound whenever someone fails.
+FailBone makes a trombone sound whenever someone fails.

 ----------------------------------------